turbot/guardrails-docs/docs/guides/managing-policies/config-examples/ami-management/index.md

 the **Controls** subtab to see a list of control states and their applicable resource.

-See our example policy packs using Terraform over in our [Guardrails Samples Repo](https://github.com/turbot/guardrails-samples/tree/main/policy_packs), as well as our [Calculated Policy 7 minute lab](7-minute-labs/calc-policy) for a more detailed walk through.
+See our example Policy Packs using Terraform over in our [Guardrails Samples Repo](https://github.com/turbot/guardrails-samples/tree/main/policy_packs), as well as our [Calculated Policy 7 minute lab](7-minute-labs/calc-policy) for a more detailed walk through.